danatationn/rencher/rencher/gtk/README.md

 and now it displays the window

 ## window
-the window is a bit complex
+the window is a bit more complex
 <br>
 it consists of:
 * the sidebar (where all the game buttons are)